awesomemotive/wp-simple-pay-lite/stripe/README.txt

 1. In your Admin, go to menu Plugins > Add.
 1. Search for `WP Simple Pay`.
 1. Find the plugin that's labeled `WP Simple Pay Lite for Stripe`.
-1. Look for the author name `Phil Derksen` on the plugin.
+1. Look for the author name `Moonstone Media` on the plugin.
 1. Click to install.
 1. Activate the plugin.
 1. A new menu item `WP Simple Pay Lite for Stripe` will appear in the main menu.